All Episodes

 All of the news going into the Christmas weekend is spectacular.

-Rumsfeld is over in Iraq and he's announcing troop withdrawals.
+Rumsfeld is over in Iraq, and he's announcing troop withdrawals.

-Of course, I'm waiting for Mertha to stand up, or some Democrats stand up and claim credit for this, even though this has been the original plan from day one to begin troop reductions once the Iraqis have demonstrated that their government's in place, they have the ability to uh uh take more of a uh uh a role in their own security.
+Of course, I'm waiting for Murthy to stand up or some Democrats stand up and claim credit for this, even though this has been the original plan from day one to begin troop reductions once the Iraqis have demonstrated that their government's in place.

 And this has always been part of the plan.

-I just you know that the Democrats have been out there demanding this for the past month, and one of the reasons why is they knew it was going to happen, and so they can now take credit so the president's listening to them, presidents doing what they want.
+I just, you know that the Democrats have been out there demanding this for the past month, and one of the reasons why is they knew it was going to happen.

 It won't be too long for that to pop up.

-I I uh what when it happens, and I I say this a lot, but you people watch the media, the media amplify and echo what the left uh says, and and so it it makes it appear as though that that's the national mood or the national mindset.
+In addition to the Democrats trying to take credit, when it happens, and I say this a lot, but you people watch the media, the media amplify and echo what the left says.

 I have learned that some of these extreme left-wing liberal bloggers have weekly phone calls and conferences with Dingy Harry.

-I kid you not, Dingy Harry and other Democrats are having regular phone con conferences, conference calls, sometimes sit-down meetings with these wacko bloggers on the left.
+I kid you not, Dingy Harry and other Democrats are having regular phone conferences, conference calls, sometimes sit-down meetings with these wacko bloggers on the left.

-Now, the wacko bloggers have a different agenda than Dingy Harry.
+But wacko bloggers have a different agenda than Dingy Harry.

 The wacko bloggers don't care what it takes.